Carrot and Coriander Soup is really simple to make and tastes delicious. It's a fairly classic flavour combination which works well.

 - chopped fresh coriander

-Heat the oil in a large pan.
-Add the onion and cook for a few minutes until beginning to soften but not colour.
+- Heat 1 tablespoon oil in a large pan.
+Add 1 chopped onion and cook for a few minutes until beginning to soften but not colour.

-Add the carrots and continue to cook for about 5 minutes until starting to soften.
+- Add 450g (1lb) carrots and continue to cook for about 5 minutes until starting to soften.

-Stir in the ground coriander and season well.
+- Stir in 1 teaspoon ground coriander and season well.
 Cook stirring for 1 minute.

-Add the vegetable stock and bring to the boil.
+- Add 1.2litres (2pts) vegetable stock and bring to the boil.
 Reduce the heat, cover and simmer for 15-20 minutes until the carrots are very tender.